 - In certain contexts measures can proceed from several fact tables.

 A measure group has a list of partitions, which contain isolated sets of information, and aggregations.
 An aggregation is a ready-to-use dataset.
-In this case values have been previously calculated for each of measure groups.
+In this case, values have been previously calculated for each of the measure groups.
 It is done to increase queries execution productivity.
 Measure grouping itself helps rationalize processing of users’ queries.

 Measure Group as an object contains the following information: the name of the group, storage mode, and processing mode.